 Here’s the printable recipe with all the details.

-Sausage & Veggie Egg Bites (DASH-Optimized)
+Sausage & Veggie Egg Bites (Low-Sodium, No Added Sugar)

 Equipment